nplay-team/moderation-bot/README.md

 ## Installation

 Due to the high level of customization, we do not provide a public instance that anyone can invite.
 However, you can still host your own version of the bot.
-Therefore, you should have a basic understanding of the Node ecosystem, MySQL, Discord bots in general and Docker.
+Therefore, you should have a basic understanding of Docker, Java, PostgreSQL, and Discord bots in general.

 First clone the repository: